HeroicKatora/rfcs/text/0000-delayed-reference.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-This design is preferable over a dedicated blessed syntax for creating temporary raw references for some reasons:
+An alternative would be to create dedicated new surface level syntax that only works on raw pointers to create another raw pointer using a place-like expression.
+This design is preferable over a new syntax for creating temporary raw references for some reasons:

 Old code that relied on `&packed.field as *const_` and incorrectly from lack of explicit other concepts inferred from this that any temporary reference